 I also felt angry with myself for not taking better advantage of her skills while she was at LAUMC.
 It’s not like we met up every week to chat or discuss personal issues.
 In fact, it was more like once every three to four months that we made time to sit down for half an hour or so.
 What I have truly lost is the comfort of knowing my pastor, who was fluent in ASL, was just a few minutes drive from home.

-As I grieved I decided to make a special gift for her, something that would remind her of those of us who claimed a small part of the front corner in the sanctuary.
+her of those of us who claimed a small part of the front corner in the sanctuary.
 I allowed myself to shed some tears as I put together her gift.
 Most of the t-shirts I used in the blanket were designed by my friend Beth and I for the United Methodist Congress of the Deaf where I first met Pastor Mariellen close to 30 years ago.
 Here is a photo of the project that helped me some with the healing process of loss.

 I would like to thank Pastor Mariellen for accepting the position at LAUMC as senior pastor, even if the appointment was not long enough for me.
 Thank you for sitting on the cold, concrete floor to interpret a service when there was no interpreter scheduled.
 Thank you for inviting me to sign a favorite Christmas hymn at the Christmas Day service.
 Thank you for supporting my family through some extremely emotional times.
 Thank you for digging up some of my purple iris bulbs and taking them along with you to your new home.
 May they grow and bloom with your care.